ResourcesCo/indieauth-client/.notebook/discover-endpoints.md

 It uses a `Link` header or a `<link rel=>` html element.
 Sending it in the header is preferred.

 From the Profile URL, it first tries to get the `indieauth-metadata` URL.
 This can be the same page as the Profile URL.
+If it doesn't find the `indieauth-metadata` it gets `authorization_endpoint` and `token_endpoint` from the profile's header or HTML.

-If it doesn't find the `indieauth-metadata` it uses the Profile URL as the `indieauth-metadata` page.
+If it does find the `indieauth-metadata` URL, it downloads JSON from it and gets the the `authorization_endpoint` and the `token_endpoint` as top-level values from the JSON - or rather, just returns them directly.

-It then gets the `indieauth-metadata` page and it uses that page to get the `authorization_endpoint` and the `token_endpoint`.

 ## Dependencies

 To get endpoints from the headers, it uses `http-link-header`.
 To get endpoints from the HTML, it uses `parse5-sax-parser`.
 This is the example `package.json`.
 These dependencies will be included in the `package.json` for the library.

-## Discovering endpoints from headers

 [`examples/discover-endpoints/package.json`](https://macchiato.dev/code)